 In 2002, Bates was offered a job as provost of Washington State University, which is where he received his master’s degree.
 He said it was a difficult decision to leave Virginia Tech because although he and his wife expected to stay for only a few years, he ended up staying for around 30 years and raising his children in Blacksburg.
 Although he didn’t accept the offer at first, he eventually decided to pack up and move to Pullman to start a new life at Washington State.
 He was provost for about eight years and stayed at Washington State for about 13 and a half years before retiring.

-Bates said he is pleased with the direction in which current faculty are leading the College of Science at Virginia Tech and the university in general, and he notes the importance of dynamic degree programs that keep up with current trends.
+Bates said he is pleased with the direction in which current faculty are leading the College of Science at Virginia Tech and the university in general, and he noted the importance of dynamic degree programs that keep up with current trends.

 Share this Story